On this page

 });

 7. Add a GeoJSON trace to the map.
-Check out the How to Upload GeoJSON to MapTiler Cloud tutorial.
+Check out the How to Upload GeoJSON to MapTiler tutorial.
 Download the Maupas Peak hiking sample data

 8. Create a marker and add it to the map.